kmwang123/cme211-notes/ExamReview.md

 ```
 $ python student7.py
-GPA = 3.5
+GPA = 3.5  #this is the wrong gpa since we added 'english'
-classes = {'gym': 4, 'englist': 4, 'math': 3}
+classes = {'gym': 4, 'english': 4, 'math': 3}
 $
 ```
-Iterface leaks out mutable states (dictionary) and now they are out of sync
+Iterface leaks out mutable states (dictionary) and *now they are out of sync*

 ### Interfaces and references

 * It is easy to accidentally let a method provide a reference to a mutable data